janosgyerik/articles/hacking-contest-lessons/level3.md

 - Always check array boundaries.

-- Remove unused, deprecated code: without the unused `run` command careless left inside the code, it would not have been so easy to exploit the program.
+- Remove unused, deprecated code, especially if it's dangerous: without the unused, dangerous `run` command careless left inside the code, it would have been impossible to exploit the program.

 Take a long hard look at programs you have written.
 Do you always validate all user inputs?